amuhle/grep_vim/README.md

       :let Grep_Find_Use_Xargs = 0

-To handle file names with space characters in them, the xargs utility is invoked with the '--null' argument.
-If the xargs utility in your system doesn't accept the '--null' argument, then you can change the Grep_Xargs_Options variable.
+To handle file names with space characters in them, the xargs utility is invoked with the '-0' argument.
+If the xargs utility in your system doesn't accept the '-0' argument, then you can change the Grep_Xargs_Options variable.
 For example, to use the '--print0' xargs argument, you can use the following command:

       :let Grep_Xargs_Options = '--print0'

 The Grep_Cygwin_Find variable should be set to 1, if you are using the find